arorasarthak/arorasarthak.github.io/index.md

 My major is Electrical Engineering with a specialization in Robotics.
 Most my time is spent working on my graduate research in Human Robot Interaction and assisting other graduate and undergraduate students in their courses.

-Besides my passion for robotics, I spend my time in photography and making music.
+Beside my passion for robotics, I spend my time in photography and making music.

 <!--
 *Here are some of my graduate projects and unpublished manuscripts:*